ci-group/revolve2/examples/simple_ea_xor_database/README.md

 You learn:
 - How to save intermediate and final results to a database using the SQLAlchemy ORM.
 - How to read and plot the results.
+You could also use this knowledge to recover experiments that have crashed half-way.

 Beforehand you should have:
 - A basic understanding of relational databases.